R-aryan/Text-Generation-using-RNN/README.md

-# Text Generation Using RNN
+# Text Generation with Neural Networks